Leaders are expected to be perfect (though they shouldn’t be).

 Leadership models need to shift from owning knowledge to promoting a culture of curiosity.

-Managers are not meant to solve for everyone’s problems — people have the ability and responsibility to find their own solutions.
+Managers are not meant to solve everyone’s problems — people have the ability and responsibility to find their own solutions.
 Encourage people to ask questions.
 Hold back your impulses; resist the temptation for (any) quick answer.

 Leading with questions is an invitation for everyone to think.